Skip to content

 Is It Hard to Get Into Lincoln College of Technology-Marietta?
 Acceptance Rate & Requirements

 As a private institution in Marietta, Georgia, Lincoln College of Technology-Marietta enrolls students across a range of programs.
-The school reports a graduation rate of roughly 58%.
+The graduation rate is roughly 58%.

 Can I Afford It?